English

 Across the school, children have daily opportunities to write.
 In EYFS, this is planned within the continuous provision and children have the opportunity to write under instruction in phonics sessions and within small groups.

 Children are also taught the spelling, punctuation and grammar requirements as set out in the English programmes of study in the National Curriculum.
-Children revise and are taught spelling rules on a weekly basis and are also encouraged to practise these rules at home.
+Children revise and are taught spelling rules on a weekly basis using the Pathways to Spell programme from Year 2 onwards.